Skip to content

 2. Register the validator to SSV and split the validator key

 The first step follows the standard process for creating an Ethereum validator.
-The general approach is to use the Staking Deposit CLI to generate keys and create a deposit json, then use the Staking Launchpad to deposit the Ethereum.
-Each link contains more detailed information on the process.
+The general approach is to use the ethstaker-deposit-cli to generate keys and create a deposit json, then use the Staking Launchpad to deposit the Ethereum.

 The second step is the same process as migrating a validator and is covered in the next section.